 5.2.2 Truck Mounted

-When the terrain for drilling is plain and maneuverability is easy, it is advantageous to have a truck-mounted drill.
+When the terrain for drilling is plain and maneuverability is easy, it is advantageous to have a truck mounted drill.
 The advantage of truck-mounted drill includes quick transportation and erection of drills by using hydraulic jacks.
 The disadvantage in this type of mounting is that the drill cannot negotiate steep gradients and undulated terrain.

 5.2.3 Skid Mounted